The-OpenROAD-Project-Attic/Resizer/README.md

 The resize command resizes gates and then uses buffer insertion to repair maximum capacitance and slew violations.
 Use the -resize, -repair_max_cap and -repair_max_slew options to invoke a single mode.
 With none of the options specified all are done.
 The -buffer_cell argument is required for buffer insertion (-repair_max_cap or -repair_max_slew).

+The write_def command -units, -die_area and -auto_place_pins arguments
+are only used when writing a DEF file from a Verilog netlist.
+The die area is a list of corner coordinates in DEF units.
+The -auto_place_pins argument adds locations for the pins equally spaced around the die perimeter.

 A typical resizer command file is shown below.